kukicado/vz-immersion-day-demo/README.md

-# vz-immersion-day-demo
+# Verizon <> MongoDB Immersion Day Demo

-The VZ Immersion Day Demo showcases an application built for
+The VZ Immersion Day Demo showcases an application built in collaboration with Verizon and MongoDB.
+It is an app that allows you to detect olympic athletes that competed in the 2020 Tokyo olympics by just uploading their picture.
+The app was built to showcase AWS Wavelength, Verizon 5G, and MongoDB capabilities at the edge.

 To get started run `npm install`.
 While the dependencies are installed, rename the `.env.example` file to `.env` and replace the stubbed out variables with